FriendlyUser/astro-tech-blog/src/pages/posts/remove_background_from_image_II.md

     child: const Icon(Icons.camera_alt),
 ```

-In the next article I will cover setting up fastlane to automatical deploy the app to google play.
+In the next article I will cover setting up fastlane to deploy the app to the google play store.